abstratt/cloudfier/codegen/com.abstratt.mdd.target.jee/README.md

 #### mvn install

-Produces a deployable WAR file containing the application.
+Produces a deployable WAR file containing the application, which comprises a persistent domain layer using JPA, exposed via a REST API using JAX-RS.

 #### mvn exec:java